-My husband Mike and I live with and love two dogs; Cooper, and Alice (aka Ally) and Pete, the (formerly feral) cat.
+My husband Mike and I live with and love three dogs; Cooper, Alice (aka Ally) and Stanley, plus Pete, the (formerly feral) cat.
 In a nutshell, my work, my life and my happiness revolve fully and completely around dogs.
 I write about dogs, train dogs, teach other folks about dogs, play, run, hike and cuddle with dogs, and am fully capable of talking for hours on end about……dogs!
 Like many of you who are interested in this blog, I consider myself to be a card-carrying, lifetime, proud member of the “dog person” club.

 So, welcome!
 I hope that you enjoy The Science Dog and look forward to reading your comments and suggestions!
 If you would like notification when new essays are posted, press the “Follow” button on the right side of the blog.
 You can also “Like” The Science Dog on Facebook!
 And, if you are interested in webinars and courses about canine nutrition and feeding practices, take a look at The Science Dog Courses!
 We would love to get to know you and your dogs through our courses!